JohnyzHub/JEE-CDI2/README.md

 Events:

-1. Observes -
+1. Event* - Event object
-2. Event* -
+2. fire - fires the event synchronously.
+3. fireAsync - Fires the event asynchronously.
+4. Observes - Observes the event.
+5. ObservesAsync - Observes the event asynchronously.
-3. WithAnnotations – Applies only to the event parameters.
+6. WithAnnotations – Applies only to the event parameters.
-4. Priority – Prioritizes the order of event notification methods order.
+7. Priority – Prioritizes the order of event notification.
+				Priority applies only to events fires synchronously.

+				fire <-> observes
+				fireAsync <-> observesAsync

 Decorators:
 1. Decorator